-High Dome Trail is a 8.3 mile moderately trafficked out and back trail located near Gasquet, CA that features beautiful wild flowers and is rated as moderate.
+High Dome Trail is a 8.3 mile moderately trafficked out and back trail located near Gasquet, California that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Crescent City: Take Hwy.
 101 to the junction with Hwy.
 199. Go east on 199 to Patrick Creek Rd. which is the next left after Patrick Creek Lodge.
 Turn left and continue 3.1 miles to a signed junction.
 Stay left following the sign to the Gasquet Toll Road.
 Travel .5 mile and cross a bridge, immediately turning right onto Holiday Road (#315).
 The trailhead is on the right parking on the left.

 We did this hike from the bottom to the top, 8 miles round trip.
 Within the first 100 feet there is a creek that we had to take our shoes off to cross.
 I'm sure the creek is seasonal and could easily be crossed outside of spring.
 The entire hike is 4 miles of sustained uphill followed by a 4 mile decent.
 The best views are at the top at the summit and the meadow which can be reached much easier from the top trail head.
 I would recommend taking trekking poles for this hike and save your knees.
 The trail guide says there is camping at the summit but the single campsite is build on rock chips making for a miserable place to pitch a tent.
 If camping bring an extra sleep pad or a hammock (there are trees at the summit).